isomerpages/tp-virtualcampus/_explore/02c-filmmakers-dft.md

 ### Filmmakers @ DFT - Short films from our Diploma in Digital Film & Television ###
 Laughter.
 Tears.
 Drama.
 Intrigue.
 Suspense.

-You are invited to join us for a journey through well-crafted and thought-provoking stories, fresh

-from the vivid imagination of Temasek Polytechnic’s Digital Film and Television students.
+You are invited to join us for a journey through well-crafted and thought-provoking stories, fresh from the vivid imagination of Temasek Polytechnic’s <a href="https://www.youtube.com/channel/UCsBvYR8QMBGml4X08t4kVQA" target="_blank">Digital Film and Television</a>Digital Film and Television students.

 ![Filmmakers@DFT]({{site.baseurl}}/images/DFTBanner.jpg)